Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 The conversion from Java beans to an AMF-compatible byte array is performed by a couple of the [BlazeDS libraries](http://sourceforge.net/adobe/blazeds/wiki/Home/).
 The <i>toAMF</i> method receives an Object instance and converts it into an AMF byte array using the <i>Amf3Output</i> class.
 You can find a list of the conversions performed to switch from Java to AMF in the [ActionMessageOutput class javadoc](http://livedocs.adobe.com/blazeds/1/javadoc/flex/messaging/io/amf/ActionMessageOutput.html#writeObject(java.lang.Object).<br>

-In this case we're going to use a Java bean.
+In this case, we're going to use a Java bean.
 Note that the <i>AMF3Output class</i> javadoc is currently not linked/listed on [BlazeDS classes list](http://livedocs.adobe.com/blazeds/1/javadoc/overview-tree.html) (they forgot?).
 You can reach it anyway, at the [logical directory](http://livedocs.adobe.com/blazeds/1/javadoc/flex/messaging/io/amf/Amf3Output.html).

 Once the conversion method is in place, we can add the bean we want to send to the clients.
 We will prepare a simple bean containing only two properties, a String and a Date: